Philadelphia Police Fire At 3 Men After Witnessing Fatal Drive-By Shooting In West Oak Lane

-PHILADELPHIA (CBS) — Philadelphia Police say they fired at three men after witnessing a fatal drive-by shooting in the city’s West Oak Lane section on Sunday.
+PHILADELPHIA (CBS) — Philadelphia Police say they fired at three men after witnessing a fatal drive-by shooting in the East Germantown on Sunday.
 The suspects were able to escape.

 Police say two plainclothes officers were investigating an unrelated homicide in the 14th District when they saw three men inside a late-model dark silver Nissan SUV shoot a 31-year-old man 15 times.
-The man was pronounced dead at 8:02 p.m. at a local hospital, according to police.Philadelphia Man Czar McMichael Charged With Murder For Shooting, Killing Grandfather, Other Man In Logan: Police
+The man was pronounced dead at 8:02 p.m. at a local hospital, according to police.READ MORE: Crews Dispatched To Blue Mountain For Large Wildfire

-Police say the officers discharged their weapons multiples times after the shooting happened around 6:45 p.m. at Baynton and Pastorius Streets.
-The officers weren’t injured during the incident.READ MORE: 1 Person Injured After Rowhome Partially Collapsed In Philadelphia's Nicetown Section
+Police say the officers discharged their weapons multiple times after the shooting happened around 6:45 p.m. at Baynton and Pastorius Streets.
+The officers weren’t injured during the incident.READ MORE: Philadelphia Police Pull Man, Dog From Partial House Collapse In Nicetown: ‘I'm Thankful For God’

 “It appears that the vehicle that the shooters were in was struck by gunfire,” Inspector D.F.
 Pace said.
 “It’s unclear at this time, however, if anyone in that vehicle was struck by gunfire from discharging police officers.”